 1. Take precautions to avoid “Con Crud.”
 We wrote a an entire article about this, but basically, if you haven’t started taking Emergen-C Immune+ yet, start taking it now, and every day of SDCC.
 Also use anti-bacterial hand sanitizer, wash your hands frequently, and try to get as much sleep as possible.

 3. Wear comfortable shoes.
-It’s a little too late to start getting in shape now for SDCC, but since you will be doing a ton of walking (the Exhibit Hall floor alone is pretty massive as you can see below), you should at least wear some comfortable, broken in walking shoes.
+It’s a little too late to start getting in shape now for SDCC, but since you will be doing a ton of walking (the Exhibit Hall floor alone is pretty massive, as you can see below), you should at least wear some comfortable, broken in walking shoes.
 Do NOT try to wear a brand new pair of shoes to SDCC.
 Your feet will regret it.
 Insoles are also a good idea.

 6. Bring cash and credit/debit cards; let credit card company know you are out of town.
 Some vendors only take cash, some only take credit/debit cards, so make sure you have both ahead of time.
 The line for the ATM can get long, plus you have to pay the ATM fee.
 If you’re coming in from out of town, and/or planning on making big purchases with your credit card, let your credit card company know ahead of time about your plans.
 You don’t want your card to be flagged for fraudulent use when you’re trying to buy those exclusives!

 8. Bring your own snacks and water.
 You may find yourself stuck in panels all day.
-You don’t want to have to buy Convention Center food, because it’s expensive and not very good.
+You don’t want to have to buy Convention Center food, because it’s expensive and not that great.
 Make sure to pack your own snacks, such as protein bars, apples, bananas, peanuts, almonds, wheat thins, granola bars, peanut butter sandwiches, trail mix, and beef jerky to help you make it through the day.
-Bring your own bottled water so you don’t have to buy the Convention Center’s overpriced drinks.
+Bring your own bottled water or other beverages so you don’t have to buy the Convention Center’s overpriced drinks.
 Better yet, bring a sports water bottle with a filter that you can keep filling up at the water fountains.
 Don’t have room in your luggage to pack snacks?
 Ralph’s grocery store, located at 1st Ave and G Street downtown, is a great place to stock up on essentials.

 Another option is to park at one of the further out trolley stops and take the trolley in.
 A third option is to take the free shuttles that CCI is providing.
 Click here for the shuttle routes and schedule.